jayaemekar/systemdesign/docs/DesigningURLShorteningService.md

 For read requests, since every second we expect ~20K URLs redirections, total outgoing data for our service would be 10MB per second:

         20K * 500 bytes = ~10 MB/s
-Memory estimates: If we want to cache some of the hot URLs that are frequently accessed, how much memory will we need to store them?
-If we follow the 80-20 rule, meaning 20% of URLs generate 80% of traffic, we would like to cache these 20% hot URLs.
+**Memory estimates:** How much RAM will we need to keep some of the most often visited URLs if we wish to cache them?
+We'd like to cache this 20% of hot URLs if we follow the 80-20 rule, which states that 20% of URLs produce 80% of traffic.

-Since we have 20K requests per second, we will be getting 1.7 billion requests per day:
+We'll get 1.7 billion requests each day if we have 20K requests per second:

         20K * 3600 seconds * 24 hours = ~1.7 billion
 To cache 20% of these requests, we will need 170GB of memory.

         0.2 * 1.7 billion * 500 bytes = ~170GB

-One thing to note here is that since there will be a lot of duplicate requests (of the same URL), therefore, our actual memory usage will be less than 170GB.
+One thing to keep in mind is that because there will be a lot of duplicate requests (for the same URL), our actual memory consumption will be less than 170GB.

-High level estimates: Assuming 500 million new URLs per month and 100:1 read:write ratio, following is the summary of the high level estimates for our service:
+Estimates at a high level: The following is a summary of our high-level estimations for our service, assuming 500 million new URLs each month and a 100:1 read:write ratio:

 <p align="center">
   <kbd>